dekuNukem/STM32_tutorials/lesson5_spi_i2c/README.md

 `HAL_I2C_Mem_Write()` and `HAL_I2C_Mem_Read()` are also available for reading and writing to a certain memory location.

 Thanks to its relatively complicated signaling and protocol, a logic analyzer is your best bet when it comes to I2C debugging.

+The [sample project is here](./sample_code_spi), however I didn't have any I2C devices with me at the moment, there isn't a code example inside.

+## Homeworks

+You might have noticed that I didn't use any actual SPI and I2C devices while giving examples in the sections above.
+There are just too many of them and every application uses different ones.
+However if you do have a SPI or I2C peripheral chip that you want to use, why not use what you learned above to try to get it to work?

+Again, it's very likely that things does not work at first, it's really handy to have a logic analyzer to see what's exactly going on.
+They are very cheap ones on ebay, but you might want to get a good one and be done with it.
+The one I have is [Saleae Logic Pro 16](https://www.saleae.com/)

+## Next Steps

+In the next lesson we're going to look at the holy grail embedded development: Real-Time Operating Systems.
+By using a RTOS and splitting your program into self-contained tasks that runs in parallel, you can achieve much more sophisticated program behavior while reducing the code complexity, compared to the single threaded approach we've been using so far.